 History

-In 1948 the member companies of the Hamburg Shipbrokers’ Association had every reason to celebrate.
-It was a special year for the shipping industry, which had been lying idle since the end of the war.
-At last, the 110 shipbrokers left in Hamburg had a chance to do foreign business again.
-Gradually, more and more lines were resumed their operations in Hamburg.
-The general ban on new commissioning for vessels of all kinds was lifted in summer 1948.
-Permission was given to recover sunken ships up to 1500grt and repair them.
-And finally, from the end of 1948 on, the Potsdam Treaty permitted newbuildings up to 1500grt.
+In 1948, the member companies of the Hamburg Shipbrokers’ Association had every reason to celebrate.
+It was a special year for the association, as shipping, which had been completely dormant since the end of the war, was reviving.
+Shipbrokers in Hamburg had the opportunity to do business with foreign countries again.
+Gradually, more and more shipping lines moved their operations to Hamburg.
+The general ban on new ships of all kinds entering service was lifted in the summer of 1948.
+The ban on salvaging sunken ships up to 1,500 GRT was also lifted so that they could be repaired.
+And finally, at the end of 1948, the Potsdam Treaty allowed new ships up to 1,500 GRT to be built.

-To celebrate this upswing in business Bruno Jansen, Managing Director of the Hamburg Shipbrokers’ Association since 1945, invited the Managing Directors of all the member companies to a dinner on 5 November 1948 – quite expensive at the time, but it was a good meal.
-And the venue had an unsurpassable maritime touch – it was the M.S.
-“St. Louis”, moored at the Altona landing stage.
-The ship had been given a makeshift repair after serious bomb damage, and was now serving as a hotel and restaurant.
+What could be more natural than to celebrate this upswing with a business dinner?
+Bruno Jansen, managing director of the Hamburg Shipbrokers’ Association since 1945, invited the managing directors of the member companies to a dinner on 5 November 1948 – expensive for the time, but it was an exquisite meal and the location had an unsurpassable maritime flair – it was the M.S.
+‘St. Louis’, which was anchored at the Altona landing stage.
+The ship had undergone temporary repairs after suffering severe bomb damage and was now being operated as a hotel and restaurant.
 The evening was a complete success.
-It brought together 110 ship brokers, tucking into the tasty North German starter (cream of poultry soup), followed by grilled pollack steaks, and Schnitzel with local Vierländer vegetables and chocklate ice cream.
+110 shipbrokers enjoyed the delicious North German meal: chicken cream soup, grilled pollock cutlets, various salads, Wiener Schnitzel with Vierländer vegetables and castle potatoes, chocolate ice cream.

-After that successful evening, they all agreed that the meal should become a regular event.
-In fact, it was a little earlier the next year, with the Managing Director Bruno Jansen issuing the invitations for October 29, 1949; This time the event was held in the Ratsweinkeller, and for the first time Eisbein (or alternatively Kassler) was served, with Sauerkraut, pease pudding, potatoes and bacon.
-This tasty traditional North German dish was chosen because by now the short ages were over and Nouvelle Cuisine was as yet unknown.
+After this successful evening, everyone agreed that the dinner should become a regular event.
+A little earlier the following year, on 29 October 1949, another dinner was organised by managing director Bruno Jansen.
+This time it was held in the Ratsweinkeller, and for the first time Eisbein (pork knuckle, or alternatively smoked pork) was served with sauerkraut, pea purée, potatoes and bacon.
+This traditional, tasty North German dish was chosen because the lean years were now over and nouvelle cuisine was still unknown.

-Since then this function takes place every year on the first Friday in November, at the Congress Centrum Hamburg (CCH), and has become an international meeting platform for ship brokers, ship agents, ship owners, bankers, forwarding agents, terminal operators, and all who are directly or indirectly associated with the Association.
-The gathering is attended by more than 5.000 people from some 50 different countries.
+Traditionally, this event now takes place every year on the first Friday in November at the Congress Centrum Hamburg (CCH) and has become an international meeting platform for ship brokers, freight forwarders, shipowners, terminal operators, bankers and everyone directly or indirectly associated with the association.
+The meeting is attended by more than 5,000 people from around 50 different countries every year.

-Since the 40th Eisbeinessen, the First Mayor of Hamburg or his deputy has regularly attended this important maritime event.
-High ranking ministerial officials from Berlin and Members of the Bundestag (federal parliament) are also welcomed guests.
+Since the 40th Eisbeinessen, Hamburg’s mayors and senators have regularly attended this important maritime event.
+High-ranking ministry officials from Berlin and members of the Bundestag are also welcomed as guests.

 The ship of the first Eisbeinessen

-The MS “St. Louis” built in 1928 at Bremer Vulkan for HAPAG as a cruise ship was in use for a regular service Hamburg – New York.
-During the winter season the ship served as a Cruise Ship.
+The MS ‘St. Louis’ was built in 1928 by Bremer Vulkan for HAPAG as a cruise ship and was used on the Hamburg-New York route.
+During the winter seasons, the ship served exclusively as a cruise ship.

-Meeting point of the first Eisbeinessen on the ship St. Louis
+Meeting place for the first Eisbeinessen (Eisbeinesssen – pork knuckle dinner) on the ship St. Louis

 Menu of the first Eisbeinessen on the ship St. Louis